Anon-Planet/thgtoa/guide.md

     -   Most likely native utility available within the BIOS/UEFI, please check <https://www.dell.com/support/kbdoc/en-us/000134997/using-the-dell-bios-data-wipe-function-for-optiplex-precision-and-latitude-systems-built-after-november-2015?lwp=rt> <sup>[[Archive.org]][602]</sup>

-## Tools that provide only support from running OS (for external drives).
+## Tools that provide only support from running OS (for external drives):

 -   Toshiba Storage Tools: <https://www.toshiba-storage.com/downloads/> <sup>[[Archive.org]][603]</sup>

-# Appendix K: Considerations for using external SSD drives
+# Appendix K: Considerations for using external SSD drives:

 **I do not recommend using external SSDs due to the uncertainty about their support for Trim, ATA Secure Erase, and Sanitize options through USB controllers.
 Instead, we recommend using external HDD disks which can be cleaned/wiped safely and securely without hassle (albeit much slower than SSD drives).**